niksy/throttle-debounce/README.md

 noTrailing is false or unspecified, callback will be executed one final time after the last throttled-function call.
 (After the throttled-function has not been called for `delay` milliseconds, the internal counter is reset)

-#### noLeading

-Type: `Boolean`

-Optional, defaults to false.
-If noLeading is false, the first throttled-function call will execute callback immediately.
-If noLeading is true, the first the callback execution will be skipped.
-It should be noted that callback will never executed if both noLeading = true and noTrailing = true.

 #### debounceMode